Zeugnis04/research/cv.md

   Team leader of the Geotechnical Engineering group
 </div>
 <ul>
-  <li>Participated in a group seminar between Seoul National University, National Taiwan University, and University of Tokyo civil engineering students as the team leader of the Geotechnical Engineering group, leading discussions and presenting the final results.</li>
+  <li>Participated in a group seminar between Seoul National University, National Taiwan University, and University of Tokyo civil engineering students, as the team leader of the Geotechnical Engineering group, leading group discussions and presenting the results in the final session.</li>
 </ul>

 <!-- Visiting Student -->